thousandbrainsproject/tbp.monty/rfcs/0000_code_guidance_for_researchers_and_community.md

 <img src="0000_code_guidance_for_researchers_and_community/single_fork_workflow.png" alt="Workflow with a Single Fork" width="900">

-### Discontinued Research Prototypes
+### Discontinued Prototypes
 - Sometimes a research idea will not bear fruit.
 This is fine, indeed we expect this to happen from time to time, and it is the primary reason we expect the proposed workflow to be faster than merging all changes into `tbp.monty`.
-When an RP does not demonstrate a fundamental improvement, you should archive the fork in question.
+When a Prototype does not demonstrate a fundamental improvement, you should archive the fork in question.
-- When this happens, please consider adding some documentation to the README of the prototype explaining why the prototype failed, so that we can refer to this in the future.
+- When this happens, please consider adding some documentation to the README of the Prototype explaining why the Prototype failed, so that we can refer to this in the future.

 ### Non-Prototype PRs from Researchers
 - Researchers may also open PRs directly into `thousandbrainsproject/tbp.monty`, such as a refactor that is useful for them or other researchers, and which is not specific to their current feature project.
-- This will often be desirable if it constrains the complexity of a Research Prototype, and improves the quality of the platform.
+- This will often be desirable if it constrains the complexity of a Prototype, and improves the quality of the platform.
 - However, such PRs should be of general benefit if they are to be opened in this way.
-In other words, even if a Research Prototype is ultimately abandoned and archived, PRs directly into `tbp.monty` should still have been useful on their own merits.
+In other words, even if a Prototype is ultimately abandoned and archived, PRs directly into `tbp.monty` should still have been useful on their own merits.
 - When contemplating such PRs, it is important to consider when a change is suitable for a researcher to work on, vs. when it would benefit from an engineer's expertise.
 For example, major refactors, or features that are primarily about infrastructure tooling, are likely to be a poorer fit for a TBP researcher's focus.

 ### PRs without RFCs
 - Researchers are reminded that not all research work requires an [RFC](https://thousandbrainsproject.readme.io/docs/request-for-comments-rfc) before it can be carried out.
 For example, a significant idea might require a single line of code to evaluate, in which case it is quicker to simply make the change and report the results, rather than begin with the RFC process.

-### Multiple Researchers Working on a Single Research Prototype
+### Multiple Researchers Working on a Single Prototype
-- From time-to-time, two or more researchers may be working on ideas that could be considered elements of a single, over-arching Research Prototype.
-In this case, it is perfectly acceptable for them to use a shared RP fork.
+- From time-to-time, two or more researchers may be working on ideas that could be considered elements of a single, over-arching Prototype.
+In this case, it is perfectly acceptable for them to use a shared Prototype fork.
-- As with typical Research Prototypes, this work should still regularly be synced with the upstream `tbp.monty`.
+- As with typical Prototypes, this work should still regularly be synced with the upstream `tbp.monty`.
 The main difference is that the collaborating researchers can submit PRs into this shared fork.
 - This enables them to each pull changes from this shared fork, minimizing the chance of merge conflicts if they are working on similar parts of the code.
 - When adopting this approach, it is advised that all researchers working on this shared fork adopt a collaborative workflow.
 The two main strategies for this are:
     - Pair programming: this can be an excellent way to make progress together on a complex feature that requires multiple perspectives, or is addressing shared objectives.
 If pair programming, it is also NOT necessary to have an additional PR review before merging code into you shared fork.